Continuing Certification (MOC) Advisory Committees

 Jerry Jaboin, MDJerry J. Jaboin, MD, PhD

-University of Oklahoma Health Science Center, Norman, OK
+University of Oklahoma Health Science Center, Norman

 Jerry Jaboin, MD, PhD, is professor and chair of the Department of Radiation Oncology within the Stephenson Cancer Center at the University of Oklahoma Health Sciences Center.
 His primary expertise is in pediatric and adult CNS tumors, and he has a great interest in enhancing the pipeline of innovators, educators, and clinicians.